ClawmanCat/SymbolGenerator/README.md

 ```c++
 extern "C" __declspec(dllexport) int keep_symbol(const char* sym, const void* symbol, const void* reader);
 ```
-Provided are the demangled name of the symbol (as per `UnDecorateSymbolName`), and pointers to the associated `COFFI::symbol` and `COFFI::reader`.
+Provided are the demangled name of the symbol (as per `UnDecorateSymbolName`), and pointers to the associated `COFFI::symbol` and `COFFI::coffi`.
 The function should return zero to discard the symbol, and non-zero otherwise.
 If the `-fn` option is combined with other filters, this function is only invoked with symbols that have already passed all other filters.